Martwa Wisła

 The Martwa Wisła ([ˈmartfa ˈviswa]; Tote Weichsel; both literally "dead Vistula") is a river, one of the branches of the Vistula, flowing through the city of Gdańsk in northern Poland.

 It got its name when this branch of the river became increasingly moribund.
-A harbor canal was constructed with the Westerplatte on one of its banks.
-It was constructed to flow through Danzig (Gdańsk) into the Danziger Bucht, now Gdańsk Bay.
+A harbor canal was dug up with the Westerplatte on one of the Martwa Wisła banks.
+It was constructed to flow through Gdańsk into the Gdańsk Bay.
 Its river mouth and environs double as a harbor channel for the Inner Port of the port of Gdańsk.